sobeit/simple_voice_package/README.md

 This ROS package plays wave format file data when get some "/state" topic messages.

 ## Installation
-PyAudio and PyYaml is required for this package.
+PyAudio and PyYaml are required for this package.
-Before using this package, you have to install this two python modules.
+Before using this package, you have to install these two python modules.

 Use pip for installing.